 UCSB Department of Mechanical and Environmental Engineering

 BiographyProfessor Meinhart completed his Ph.D and Postdoctoral work at the University of Illinois in June of 1995.
 Since coming to UCSB in 1996, his research has focused on developing and applying PIV to study transport phenomena in microfluidic devices.
-His research group is involved in the development and analysis of BioMEMS for immunoassays and molecular diagnostics.
+His research group is involved in the development and analysis of BioMEMS, and SERS-based ultra sensitive chemical detectors.